 When potential kidney donors are compatible with their intended recipients, they can donate directly to their recipients.

 When potential kidney donors cannot donate to their intended recipients because of mismatched age, size, blood type, tissue incompatibility or other factors, they can enter a donor exchange program and donate to another person, which will allow their intended recipient to receive a kidney from another donor.
 See diagram below.

 Once a donor and recipient are approved for the transplant, they join a private registry (computer program) of other people, consisting of pairs of donors and recipients who are not compatible with each other.
 A computer program then matches these donors and recipients to people with whom they are compatible.

 Donor exchange can also be started by a non-directed donor, someone who donates anonymously without having a specific recipient.
 This situation starts a donor chain.
 See diagram below.

 Today there are several major groups organizing kidney exchanges across the United States.
-These kidney registries are different than the national kidney waiting list through UNOS.
+These kidney registries are different than the national kidney waiting list through United Network of Organ Sharing (UNOS).
 The national kidney waiting list is for people to receive a kidney from a donor who is deceased.
 Patients on the kidney exchange registries may stay active on the national kidney waiting list through their transplant center while they are also registered with a kidney exchange program.

-The University of Washington Medical Center belongs to the National Kidney Registry (NKR).
-The website for the national kidney registry is www.kidneyregistry.org.
+The University of Washington Medical Center is a Member Center of the National Kidney Registry (NKR).
+The website for the National Kidney Registry is kidneyregistry.org.

 Living kidney donors and transplant recipients participating in the donor exchange have the same medical work up and evaluation as traditional living donation.
-However, there could be some additional testing required for the NKR.
+However, there could be some additional testing required for the National Kidney Registry.

 Will I have to travel for the transplant or donation?